 See other city examples here: http://swachh.city/analytics

 Circulate Capital finances innovations that prevent the flow of plastic waste into the world's ocean.
-TARGET USERS: Individuals, Businesses, Industry, Government KEY CONSIDERATIONS: Interested parties can submit an initial 5-page...View full Best Practice details
+TARGET USERS: Individuals, Businesses, Industry, Government KEY CONSIDERATIONS: The Circulate Capital Ocean...View full Best Practice details

 Project STOP helps cities design and implement waste management programs to increase collection rates and keep plastics out of the environment.
 TARGET USERS: Individuals, Businesses, Industry, Government KEY CONSIDERATIONS: Project STOP does...View full Best Practice details